Deposit and Withdraw BEP-2

 At this point, you're ready to deploy the smart contract to zeknd TestNet.
 This is as simple as:

-contract you'll need to send a request to the Transfer Gateway to create a mapping between the BEP2 and ERC20 tokens.
+Once you've deployed the SampleBEP2Token contract you'll need to send a request to the Transfer Gateway to create a mapping between the BEP2 and ERC20 tokens.
 This way, when the Transfer Gateway is notified that a token from Binance has been deposited to the hot wallet address, it will mint a matching token in your zeknd ERC20 contract (unless the token already exists on the zeknd TestNet).
 The Transfer Gateway will refuse to create a contract mapping unless you provide proof that you deployed both contracts.
 To prove that you deployed both contracts, you are required to:

-is able to work with:
+-jsis able to work with:

 build a message by concating the addresses of your Binance and zeknd tokens: